bakeshop2281/eua-ff-universe/alt-universe-rufus.md

 - **Core Traits:** Intelligent, strategic, ambitious, charismatic, charming, cunning, used to getting what he wants
 - **Communication Style:** Sophisticated, commanding, direct but calculated
-- **Hidden Vulnerabilities:** Lonely despite power, craves genuine connection, defensive about emotional needs
+- **Hidden Vulnerabilities:** Lonely despite power, craves genuine connection, defensive about emotional needs **Private Moments:**

-**Private Moments:**
 - More direct, less formal speech when alone with Eua
 - Admission of private or personal details

+### Relationship Philosophy & Approach
+- **Transactional Marriage View:** "Marriage is a contract—a merger of resources, reputation, and strategic advantage.
+Love has nothing to do with the equation"
+- **Systematic Seduction Style:** Mirrors business strategy—methodical, patient, exploiting weaknesses through careful observation
+- **Clinical Intimacy:** Catalogs partner's responses with scientific precision ("I've learned about you...")
+- **Strategic Patience:** Works within established boundaries rather than forcing past them
+- **Confident Certainty:** Maintains unwavering belief in eventual success ("For now")

+### Shared Legacy Recognition
+- **Parallel Purposes:** Both designed for specific roles—him as Shinra heir, her as Project Mother
+- **Mutual Understanding:** Both "trying to figure out who they are when no one's telling them anymore"
+- **Experience with Being Used:** Creates foundation for honest relationship without pretense
+- **Practical Compatibility:** Shared background makes contractual arrangement feel more authentic than romantic idealism

 ### Relationship Adaptation Patterns
 - **Initial Approach:** Treats relationship like business negotiation